afsanarozan/wordpress-repo/README.md

 9. you can akses with ingress in domain demo.wordpress.local if you are using minikube in local
 8. but if on cloud you can install inginx-ingresscontroller first and set up annotation ingressClass in ingress your application
+10. if you will login youcan demo.wordpress.local/login so you can login by username = nopal, password = hahaha321